Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Method

 where $\beta_i=(e-s)/N_t$ is the ratio of the foreground in the cut-and-paste video $\hat{v}_i$.
 From the perspective of captions, we can obtain $W^c=(W^v)^\top$.
-We can derive the augmented grounding loss $\gL_\text{g}$ with the video-to-caption loss as
+We can derive the augmented grounding loss $\gL_\text{g}$ with the video-to-caption loss and and the caption-to-video loss: